Menu

 Namche Bazaar

 This bustling Sherpa town at 3,440m is the main gateway to the Everest region.
 It has cafes, lodges, shops, and even an altitude acclimatization museum.
-A great blend of tradition and modernity.
+This region features a wonderful blend of tradition and modernity.

 Sherpa Villages